Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Numerical Experiments

-Lastly, the latent structures of the CNN-AE and NN-AE autoencoders are presented in Figs.~\ref{fig:dim_red_cylinder}d and~\ref{fig:dim_red_cylinder}c, respectively.
-In the CNN-AE case, the latent representation is not directly interpretable despite achieving a reconstruction error of $\mathcal{O}(10^{-2})$, as noted in Table~\ref{tab:hyper1}.
-This outcome is partly attributed to the use of a naive CNN-AE architecture in the present comparison, suggesting that more advanced variants may promote interpretability.
-For the NN-AE, the latent space is inherently non-interpretable across three chosen latent modes, although good reconstruction error of $\mathcal{O}(10^{-5})$ is achieved.
-Nevertheless, it produces a periodic temporal evolution that reflects the periodic vortex shedding phenomenon.
-Such behavior is expected and remains non-interpretable in space.
-In time, interpretability could be achieved when the latent dynamics are explicitly modeled, as demonstrated when the autoencoder is coupled with Sparse identification of nonlinear dynamics (SINDy)~\cite{champion2019data}.
+Lastly, the latent structures of the CNN-AE and NN-AE autoencoders are presented in Figs.~\ref{fig:dim_red_cylinder}e and~\ref{fig:dim_red_cylinder}f, respectively.
+For the CNN-AE case, a naive architecture produces latent representations that lack physical meaningfulness and fail to capture coherent vortical structures (not shown), whereas introducing residual connections (discussed in~\ref{append1}), similar to the CNO architecture, yields a more structured latent space in which coherent vortical patterns are recovered with a clear correspondence to the input field.
+In the NN-AE case, the latent space is inherently unexplainable over space, across three chosen latent modes, although a good reconstruction error of $\mathcal{O}(10^{-5})$ is achieved.
+Nevertheless, the latent dynamics exhibit periodic temporal behavior with multiple harmonics, consistent with the ground-truth vortex shedding.
+While such spatial behavior is expected, temporal evolution can be learned by modeling the latent dynamics via ODE discovery.
+This is demonstrated by coupling an autoencoder with Sparse Identification of Nonlinear Dynamics (SINDy)~\cite{champion2019data}, which incorporates latent dynamics into training, while LaSDI~\cite{fries2022lasdi} follows a two-step approach using LASSO to identify the governing ODE after training the autoencoder.